 On my last day of class before the exam, I will remind students of the types of prompts below, and my guidelines for the length of the response required.
 And then I will let go, and wish them the best.

 "Briefly Explain:" or "Briefly justify" Answer in one sentence.

 "Derive an expression:" Use variables only, start with an equation from the equation sheet or a fundamental principle.
 It will help to annotate your work with words, but complete sentences are not necessary.
 Full credit can usually be earned without words at all as long as the mathematics is communicated clearly.

 "Describe a procedure:" Two to three sentences, never more.
 Say what you will measure, and what equipment you'll use to measure it.
 And stop writing.

 "Explain" or "Justify your answer:" About two sentences, or perhaps one sentence with reference to an equation.

-"Answer in a clear, coherent, paragraph-length response:" Five sentences, four is often enough.
+"Answer in a clear, coherent, paragraph-length response:" Five sentences, four is often enough, especially in physics 1.
+Physics 2 might need six or seven sentences.
 Do not repeat the question in the answer.
 Get to the point.